Candis Callison, director

 Prof. Callison’s book, How Climate Change Comes to Matter, was published in 2014 by Duke University Press.
 It uses ethnographic methods and a comparative lens to bring together the work of science journalists, scientists, and three distinct social groups that are outside environmental movement and policy frameworks, in order to explore the communication of climate change to Americans.
 Prior to undertaking doctoral studies, Candis received a Master of Science in the Comparative Media Studies Program at MIT.

 Alfred Hermida, director

 Alfred Hermida is an award-winning online news pioneer, digital media scholar and journalism educator.
 An associate professor at the Graduate School of Journalism, University of British Columbia, Vancouver, Canada, his research on the intersection of communication technologies, journalism and the networked society has been published in Journalism Studies, Journalism Practice and the Journal of Broadcasting and Electronic Media.

-Prof Hermida is the author of Tell Everyone: Why We Share and Why It Matters, (DoubleDay Canada), out on October 14, 2014.
+Prof. Hermida is the author of Tell Everyone: Why We Share and Why It Matters, published in 2014 by DoubleDay Canada.
 He is co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers (Wiley-Blackwell, 2011).
 He is a 16-year veteran of the BBC and was a founding news editor of the BBC News website in 1997.